naver/svc/README.md

 1. Prevent "View" from being "God View"
 2. We can see well divided logics.
 3. When we write "View" logic we don't need to think about business logics.
-4. We don't need to make duplicated methods by interfaces (in MVP especially)
+4. We don't need to make duplicated methods by interfaces (compare to MVP)
-5. We don't need to observe commands with parameter (in MVVM)
+5. We don't need to observe commands with parameter (compare to MVVM)
-6. We can use same "Views" in "A Activity" and "B Fragment". (reusable)
+6. We can use same "Views" in "A Activity" and "B Fragment". (reusable. ex-`CommonViews` from sample)
 7. We can understand intuitively with clear naming.